 Freud stated that the structure of human personality has three parts – Id, Ego, and Superego.

-These parts interact with each other and have a huge influence on how you act.
+These parts interact with each other and greatly influence how you act.

 Let’s start with ID.